-The times had changed and superhero books were no longer fashionable.
+The times had changed, and superhero books were no longer fashionable.
 In their place stood Westerns, Horrors, Sci-Fi, and Romance.
 And with these grew a desire for more.
-Publishers knew that the generation that was now reading their books weren’t interested in fairytales about good vs evil.
-Instead, they were interested in books depicting violent crimes, over-the-top imagery, and sexualized scenarios.
+Publishers knew that the generation that was now reading their books wasn’t interested in fairytales about good vs. evil.
+Instead, they were interested in books depicting violent crimes, and over-the-top imagery.

 By 1953, the ever-growing concern that comic books were manipulating the minds of our youth was in full swing.
 During this time, the United States Senate Subcommittee on Juvenile Delinquency was formed.
 From it, comic books came under attack.
 One of the first books to be questioned was William Gaines and his Crime Suspenstories.
 In one of his books stood, on the cover, a dismembered woman’s head.

-Gaines forever contested his comics were only in good taste but the damage had been done.
+Gaines forever contested that his comics were only in good taste, but the damage had been done.
 Suddenly, the world took notice that comic books may be at fault for children who act up.

-A sledgehammer hit the industry when Fredric Wertham released his widely accepted (at the time) Seduction of the Innocent.
+A sledgehammer hit the industry when Fredric Wertham released his widely accepted (at the time) book.
 The book took a stance against comics and did so through a number of allegations.
 Most notably of these sat:

 - The thought that Bruce Wayne and Dick Grayson were homosexual